ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 - Remember, the more precise your questions and directives, the better the results.

-- If you're not familiar with chess, use online sources to get more familiar with the possible chess moves.
+- If you're not familiar with chess, your can read about the possible chess moves [here](https://www.chess.com/learn-how-to-play-chess).

 - Once you're done with this section, you'll have about 16 tests.
 When you run out of ideas, reveal the spoiler below to see more possible tests.